HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/tags/creating_web_content_tags/wcm_dev_elements_placeholder.md

 ---
+id: wcm_dev_elements_placeholder
 title: Placeholder tag
 ---

-You use a placeholder tag to display metadata within an element or component design.
+Use the `placeholder` tag to display metadata within an element or component design.

-This is the format of a placeholder tag:
+See the format of a `placeholder` tag:

 ```
 [placeholder tag=" " htmlencode=" " start=" " end=" " ]
 ```

+## Creating a Placeholder tag

-To create a placeholder tag:
+To create a `placeholder` tag:

 1. Click **Insert a Tag** from a presentation template or element design field.
 The **Tag Helper** dialog opens.